Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: System

-To retrieve the document data relevant to specific user queries, we employ the same embedding model, ``text-embedding-ada-002'', to generate vector representations of these queries.
+To retrieve the document data relevant to specific user queries, we employ the same embedding model, ``text-embedding-ada-002'' to generate vector representations of these queries.
 By leveraging the similarity calculation algorithm provided by LlamaIndex, we can identify and retrieve the top-K most similar segmented document snippets related to the user query.
 This allows us to construct pertinent LLM queries.
-Once the snippets are retrieved, they are synthesized into the following query template based on the templates used by LlamaIndex\footnote{https://docs.llamaindex.ai}:

-\begin{quote} You are an assistant that assists detergent production line operators with decision support and advice based on a knowledge base of standard operating procedures, single point lessons (SPL), etc. We have provided context information below from relevant documents and reports.
+Once the snippets are retrieved, they are synthesized into the following query template based on the templates used by LlamaIndex\footnote{\url{https://docs.llamaindex.ai}---last accessed \today}: \begin{quote} You are an assistant that assists detergent production line operators with decision support and advice based on a knowledge base of standard operating procedures, single point lessons (SPL), etc. We have provided context information below from relevant documents and reports.

 \makebox[\linewidth]{\rule{0.8\textwidth}{1pt}} {[Retrieved Document Snippets]}

 \makebox[\linewidth]{\rule{0.8\textwidth}{1pt}}

 Given this information, please answer the following question: {[Query]}